 Now you can buy our t-shirts

-We are happy to announce that t-shirts are now available in our shop!
+We are happy to announce that t-shirts with a single constellations are now available in our shop!

 Personally, I’m very interested how this project will develop in the future.
 For now, we have comfortable, geeky t-shirts which are nothing like an advertisement.
 Some of us wear them in the office, some wear for CrossFit.
 In the end, that’s what important - to make t-shirts that people just like to wear.